Sudoxo/Python_Debugger/README.md

 # Python_Debugger
- Simple python debugger which shows changes of variables
+ Simple python debugger which shows changes of variables and arrays